7 Smart Ways to Invest 1000 dollars

 6. Start a Roth IRA

-A Roth IRA is a little-known but truly awesome investment to consider.
+A APR is a little-known but truly awesome investment to consider.

 Essentially, you pay tax to add money to your Roth IRA - but then you get a tax break during retirement when you withdraw the money.